brycewray/eleventy-site/src/privacy/index.md

 ### Twitter

-I do not *embed* tweets, since doing so makes the embedded tweets transmit personal information through cookies.
-Instead, each tweet is shown as a screen capture linked to its original location.[^delTweet] For accessibility-respecting purposes, each such screen capture has a plain-text version of the tweet's content in its [ALT attribute](https://en.wikipedia.org/wiki/Alt_attribute).
+This site *quotes* tweets in the form of purely static text or shows them as *screen captures* (with, obviously, no tracking involved), rather than embeds of any kind.
+Each is linked to its original location.[^oldLoc]

-[^delTweet]: The link is the last one I knew to be active, so a *deleted* tweet obviously won't appear at such a link.
+[^oldLoc]: The link is the last one I knew to be active, so a deleted tweet obviously won't appear at such a link.

 ### YouTube